fdsCG/playground-gx5KoCBa/markdowns/welcome.md

-# Welcome To Machine Learning with Java! - Part 1
+# Machine Learning with Java! - Part 1 (Linear Regression)

-Most of the articles describe how to use machine learning algorithm in Python.In this article , we are going to discuss the machine learni ng alogithm with Java.
+Most of the articles describe "How to use machine learning algorithm in Python?".In this article , we are going to discuss "How to use the machine learning alogithm with Java?".

 #  Machine Learning